MADANA-IO/madana-apiclient-go/docs/JsonEnvironment.md

 `func (o *JsonEnvironment) HasPackages() bool`

 HasPackages returns a boolean if a field has been set.

+### GetDefaultRunConfiguration

+`func (o *JsonEnvironment) GetDefaultRunConfiguration() JsonRunConfig`

+GetDefaultRunConfiguration returns the DefaultRunConfiguration field if non-nil, zero value otherwise.

+### GetDefaultRunConfigurationOk

+`func (o *JsonEnvironment) GetDefaultRunConfigurationOk() (*JsonRunConfig, bool)`

+GetDefaultRunConfigurationOk returns a tuple with the DefaultRunConfiguration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultRunConfiguration

+`func (o *JsonEnvironment) SetDefaultRunConfiguration(v JsonRunConfig)`

+SetDefaultRunConfiguration sets DefaultRunConfiguration field to given value.

+### HasDefaultRunConfiguration

+`func (o *JsonEnvironment) HasDefaultRunConfiguration() bool`

+HasDefaultRunConfiguration returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)